etan63/CS7641/README.md

 Simply run the ipython notebook.
 To run simply hit the run all button.
 To save time, it is recommended to skip the gridsearch phase in order to speed up analysis.

 # Addtional Info
-The datasets are uploaded to the repo.
+The datasets have been uploaded to the repo to make it easy to find.
 Should you need additional info, links to the dataset have been included at the top